paxtonfitzpatrick/paxtonfitzpatrick.github.io/index.md

               ensemble.
             image: assets/img/bio/eeg-headset.jpeg
             timeline_group: bregman
-          - text: I joined the [Contextual Dynamics Lab](https://www.context-lab.com){:target="_blank"} in 2017, where I helped develop novel methods and software for studying episodic memory.
+          - text: I joined the [Contextual Dynamics Lab](https://www.context-lab.com){:target="_blank"} in 2017, working on developing novel methods and software for studying episodic memory.
 I managed the CDL from 2018 to 2021, designing and executing studies, mentoring teams of undergrads, and maintaining the lab's software stack.
             image: assets/img/bio/cdl-logo.png
             timeline_group: cdl
           - text: In 2019, I graduated from [Dartmouth](https://home.dartmouth.edu){:target="_blank"} with a BA